Skip to main content

 Purpose of Modification Protocol

-The purpose of the modification protocol is to establish a comprehensive set of procedures, delineating the step-by-step process for implementing the aforementioned protocol modifications while ensuring continued device safety and effectiveness.
+The purpose of the Modification Protocol is to establish a comprehensive set of procedures delineating the step-by-step process for implementing the aforementioned modifications while ensuring continued device safety and effectiveness.
 This includes the documentation describing the methods that will be followed when developing, validating, and implementing modifications delineated in the Description of Modifications section of the PCCP.
 The Modification Protocol also includes V&V activities that shall be performed (including pre-defined acceptance criteria).

-While the Description of Modifications outlines planned changes, the Modification Protocol describes the means, methods, and manner to develop, validate, and implement these changes.
-The goals include identifying methods, acceptance criteria, and data used for modifications.
-This ensures generated information aligns with regulatory requirements, mitigating identified risks, and being efficient for both manufacturers and FDA review.
+While the Description of Modifications outlines planned changes, the Modification Protocol describes the process to develop, validate, and implement these changes.

-• Identify the methods and data used to develop, validate, and implement all proposed modifications
+• Identifying the methods and data used to develop, validate, and implement all proposed modifications

-• Identify the test methods, data, statistical analyses, and specified acceptance criteria for all proposed modifications
+• Identifying the test methods, data, statistical analyses, and specified acceptance criteria for all proposed modifications

-• Ensure that the information that would otherwise be generated and submitted to the Agency (i.e., if the modifications were implemented on a device that did not have an authorized PCCP) will be generated by the manufacturer for each modification and maintained consistent with recordkeeping requirements and in accordance with the manufacturer’s QMS.
+• Ensuring that the information that would otherwise be generated and submitted to the Agency (i.e., if the modifications were implemented on a device that did not have an authorized PCCP) will be generated by the manufacturer for each modification and maintained consistent with recordkeeping requirements and in accordance with the manufacturer’s QMS

-• Be least burdensome for the manufacturer to develop and for FDA to review.
-This includes being traceable and specific to the modifications detailed in the Description of Modifications section and sufficiently comprehensive to support specific modifications.
+• Being least burdensome for the manufacturer to develop and for FDA to review - being traceable and specific to the modifications detailed in the Description of Modifications section

 PCCP Impact Assessment